Maryland Domestic Violence Lawyer

 Want to learn more about how our firm advocates for you during this difficult time?
 Contact us today to request a free case evaluation.

-Understanding Domestic Abuse Charges
+Understanding Domestic Abuse Charges in Maryland

 In Maryland, "Domestic abuse" is a blanket term that can encompass a number of different criminal offenses.
 Child abuse, assault, false imprisonment, stalking, and other offenses can all be considered domestic abuse in the courtroom if the alleged victim is a family or household member.
 Still, there are important key factors to keep in mind that are specific to these charges.